hiteshsahu/Android-TTS-STT/README.md

 # Android Easy Text to Speech & Speech to Text without annoying dialog(TTS & STT)

-## Android TTS and STT is one line solution to convert text to speech(TTS) & speech to text(STT) in your Android App.
+### Android TTS and STT is one line solution to convert text to speech(TTS) & speech to text(STT) in your Android App.

 - Convert Speech to text without annoying dialog.
 - Convert Text to Speech with error handling and callbacks
+- Written in Kotlin and compiled for upto Android 28.
+- TranslatorFactory class uses Factory pattern to create translators instances and use callbacks return success and error.

 ## Usage